We take Copyright Protection very seriously. We help our clients to

 Our aim is to act as an ambassador for the many independent filmmakers and production houses that depend on revenues from theatrical feature film releases.
 Without real, sustained advocacy protecting and promoting British cinema, these careers will be lost, careers which sustain and support the industry as a whole.
 It is our hope that each illegal file sharing supplier might become an advocate of the program as we engage the public in a conversation about the fiscal and social consequences of digital piracy through targeted marketing, creating awareness of the issues facing the creative industries and the impact on the national economy as a whole.

-Over the course of a two year period since late 2014, we have witnessed an increasingly worrying trend for law enforcement and governments to ignore the increasing levels of economic crime globally.
-This prompted those within the financial services sector of the media industry to start taking piracy very seriously indeed.
+Over the course of a two year period since late 2014, we have witnessed an increase in intellectual property theft online.
+This prompted those within the financial services sector of the media industry to create layers of protection against digital piracy.

-Our strategy is straight forward and meets some pretty big problems head on, our partners program within the LLP is designed to not just engross rights holders into the wrapper, but to place that same wrapper within public government initiatives (all party parliamentary groups) as well as invested stakeholders in global law enforcement against piracy.
+Our strategy is straight forward and meets some pretty big problems head on, our partners program within an insured LLP, designed to not just engross rights holders into the wrapper, but to place that same wrapper within public government initiatives (all party parliamentary groups) as well as invested stakeholders in global law enforcement against piracy.

-It is this strategy of education (within industry) and reprimand (vested interest in law enforcement) that allows our work to become self perpetuating, propagating further our insights and theories toward solving one of the largest economic threats faced in our digital lifetime.
+It is this strategy of education (within industry) and reprimand (vested interest in law enforcement) that allows our work to become self perpetuating, propagating further our insights and theories toward solving one of the largest economic threats faced by the creative economy.